Under a Cloud of Suspicion

 There’s no doubt that the cloud has changed the way SMBs do business.
 But traditionally, businesses viewed cloud storage with scepticism, and with good reason.

-• Data security was obviously another sticking point, and many organisations were of the opinion that storing their data on their own premises was more secure than trusting a third party with it.
+• Data security was another sticking point, and many organizations thought that storing their data on their premises was more secure than trusting a third party with it.

 • Compliance was yet another issue in that it was difficult to trust a third party to make you compliant when it’s you that takes the rap for any non-compliance.